junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   >WARNING: Do not warm up the person too fast as this could cause heart problems and death.

   - Do all you can to keep the person warm.
-If it is a child, wrap him inside your clothing against your skin (see ‘Kangarooing’, p.
-405).
+If it is a child, wrap him inside your clothing against your skin (see ‘Kangarooing’, [page 405](#page-405)).
 Or sleep with him in your arms.
 If possible, have someone else lie on the other side.
 Or put pans of hot coals, or a few small oil lamps under the cot.
 (But be careful he does not get burned, or too warm.)

   - Give sweet things to eat and drink like sugar, candy, honey, ripe fruit or juice.
 If you do not have sweets, give starchy foods like rice, bread, plantain, or potatoes.

-  - If the person stops breathing, give mouth-to-mouth breathing (see p.
-80).
+  - If the person stops breathing, give mouth-to-mouth breathing (see [page 80](#page-80)).
 Keep giving mouth-to-mouth breathing for at least 1 hour.

   If the person stops shivering but still has any of the above signs, or if he is unconscious, his condition is very serious.